HongW2019/OAP-all/docs/OAP-User-Guide.md

    In this case file systems are generated for 2 numa nodes, which can be checked by "numactl --hardware".
 For a different number of numa nodes, a corresponding number of namespaces should be created to assure correct file system paths mapping to numa nodes.

 - [Memkind](http://memkind.github.io/memkind/) library installed on every cluster worker node.
-Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/libmemkind.so.0) for x86 64bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.This pre-built binary version is based on [Memkind_v1.10.0-oap-0.7](https://github.com/Intel-bigdata/memkind/tree/v1.10.0-oap-0.7), which is forked from Memkind since the commit id 526b59887e.
+Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/libmemkind.so.0) for x86 64bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.This pre-built binary version is based on [Memkind_v1.10.0-oap-0.7](https://github.com/Intel-bigdata/memkind/tree/v1.10.0-oap-0.7), which is forked from Memkind until the commit id 526b59887e.
    The Memkind library depends on `libnuma` at the runtime, so it must already exist in the worker node system.
    Build the latest memkind lib from source:

    ```